ymniquet/eQuimageLab/docs/source/image.rst

    The HSL cylinder of colors.
 The hue is mapped to the polar angle, the lightness increases from the bottom to the top, and the saturation from the axis to the edge of the cylinder.

 The HSV and HSL color models are best suited for some color transformations - in particular color saturation (making the colors more vivid or faded).
 Many operations can not, however, be applied to HSV/HSL images directly.
 Unless otherwise stated in the documentation, eQuimageLab does not automatically convert back and forth between the HSV/HSL and RGB color models for such operations.
-You need to do it yourself with the :py:meth:`Image.RGB() <equimagelab.equimage.image_colorspaces.MixinImage.RGB>`, :py:meth:`Image.HSV() <equimagelab.equimage.image_colorspaces.MixinImage.HSV>` and :py:meth:`Image.HSL() <equimagelab.equimage.image_colorspaces.MixinImage.HSL>` methods.
+You need to do it yourself with the :py:meth:`Image.RGB() <equimage.image_colorspaces.MixinImage.RGB>`, :py:meth:`Image.HSV() <equimage.image_colorspaces.MixinImage.HSV>` and :py:meth:`Image.HSL() <equimage.image_colorspaces.MixinImage.HSL>` methods.

 .. warning::